-Changing scenarios of education has shifted the focus on ensuring the overall and holistic development of a child where they grow up to become responsible individuals with appropriate skill sets.
-Educators are now putting an emphasis on the holistic learning approach to teaching which focuses on the academics of a child and also caters to teaching them the right skills by which they can face the challenges of life.
+Changing scenarios of education have shifted the focus on ensuring the overall and holistic development of a child where they grow up to become responsible individuals with appropriate skill sets.
+Educators are now putting an emphasis on the holistic learning approach to teaching, which focuses on the academics of a child and also caters to teaching them the right skills by which they can face the challenges of life.

 Holistic learning has immense benefits.
 Students are empowered to improve their educational outcomes and gain the life skills necessary to take on a successful professional career.
 A few key outcomes of holistic learning include an improvement in academics, enhanced mental and emotional well-being, and increased problem-solving ability.

-There are several platforms for learning such as Moonpreneur whose Innovator Program is designed to inculcate STEAM-based learning in children of 8 – 15 years in the most holistic manner possible.
+There are several platforms for learning, such as Moonpreneur, whose Innovator Program is designed to inculcate STEAM-based learning in children of 8 – 15 years in the most holistic manner possible.

 12. Distance and Hybrid Learning

-The pandemic and a boom in education technology, drove schools to adopt teaching methods that diverge from the typical classroom environment.
+The pandemic and a boom in education technology drove schools to adopt teaching methods that diverge from the typical classroom environment.
 Distance learning is being used on a global scale, and many educational institutions are also starting to implement Hybrid learning models.

 Hybrid learning blends in-person and online learning.
-It is a method in which some students attend class in person, while others join the class virtually from home.
+It is a method in which some students attend class in person while others join the class virtually from home.
 Tutors teach both remote and in-class students at the same time using tools like video conferencing.

-What’s Hybrid Learning and how is it better than Distance Learning?
+What’s Hybrid Learning, and how is it better than Distance Learning?

-Distance learning is solely remote learning and no in-class interactions happen.
-This is not the case in the Hybrid learning model as it combines the best aspects of in-person and online learning while making education more attainable for many students.
+Distance learning is solely remote learning, and no in-class interactions happen.
+This is not the case in the Hybrid learning model, as it combines the best aspects of in-person and online learning while making education more attainable for many students.

-Hybrid learning is now fast becoming more popular due to the flexibility it offers and also because it is better structured than remote learning, and offers better accountability.
+Hybrid learning is now fast becoming more popular due to the flexibility it offers and also because it is better structured than remote learning and offers better accountability.